thedarredondo/data-science-fundamentals/README.md

 I used the third additon, and will reference it as BAP3.
 Buy it, support the author.
 [Github link to code for the book](https://github.com/aloctavodia/BAP3).

 I cannot recommend this textbook enough.
 This course closely follows this textbook in scope, content, pace, and presentation.
-The main difference is that my course breaks BAP3's first two units into 3 units, my course adds an intro to python unit, and changes the order and scope of later units.
+The main differences: my course breaks BAP3's first two units into 3 units, my course adds an intro to python unit, changes the order and scope of later units, and leaves out content
+(the left out content is mostly stuff to do with binary decision making, such as bayes factor, bayesian p values, ROPE, etc.).

 There's a second textbook I recommend:

 [Statistical Rethinking](https://xcelab.net/rm/): A Bayesian Course with Examples in R and Stan, by Richard McElreath.

-This textbook moves even slover the BAP3, and gracefully melds practical programming advice, sound mathematical reasoning, and sober scientific ideals together, all with a dash of humor.
+This textbook moves even slower the BAP3, and gracefully melds practical programming advice, sound mathematical reasoning, and sober scientific ideals together, all with a dash of humor.
-Buy it, read it, watch his lectures on youtube.
+Buy it, read it, **watch his lectures on youtube**.

 There is one flaw with McElreath's textbook, and that's his use of R.
-R is pefect for any programmer with a solid grounding in multivariable calculus and matrix algebra, because it encourages that notation and thinking.
+R is perfect for any programmer with a solid grounding in multivariable calculus and matrix algebra, because it encourages mathematical thinking.
-That sounds intimidating, but its not actually that much harder to use than R. It is however, much harder to debug.
+That may sound intimidating, but R is not actually that much harder to use than python.
+In fact they are quite similar.
+Python is much easier to debug though.

 ### Other Useful Texts